jhenriquez/sun-tzu/README.md

 #### Automated Tests ####

 The automated tests are written using mocha.
-And can be executed by executing either of this commands:
+Can be executed any of these commands:

 ```npm test or mocha specs/ # from the root directory.```